-Dinner trains are a relatively new type of excursion, hearkening back to the days of yore when one could enjoy first class cuisine while traveling by train.
+Dinner train rides are a relatively new type of excursion, hearkening back to the days of yore when one could enjoy first class cuisine while traveling by train.
 Today's experiences lack an extended, multi-day journey and typically last just a few hours.
 Along with providing passengers with an excellent meal these trips usually include some type of entertainment, such as a play, murder mystery, or train "robbery."
 In addition, there has been a growing and increasingly popular trend of providing alcohol on-board which is either included with the dinner or presented as a wine/beer tasting event.
 You will typically find such offerings at finer organizations such as the Strasburg Railroad, Verde Canyon Railroad, and Grand Canyon Railway.
 This section covers either exclusive dinner trains or regular excursions featuring a dinner/meal, all of which are broken down by state.
 Please note!
 The information included here highlights only tourist railroads (and only those including a dinner/meal setting), most of which host day-trips to the general public lasting just a few hours.
 If you are interested in long-distance, intercity passenger service please visit Amtrak's website, the national rail provider.